Singhal-Piyush/credit-risk-probability-default-model/research_and_task_log.md

     - [] Identify the feature that are tracked after the issuance of the loan.
 [Completed - ]
     - [] Remove these features which are tracked after issusing loan.
 [Completed - ]
     - [] Drop the features with too many Null values.
 [Completed - ]

+### 📅 2025-08-14

+- **Feature Selection** -
+    - **Drop Features with more than 50% Null Values**
+        - Out of 145 features, we have 58 features with more than 50% missing values
+        - After dropping the features current number of features are 87.

+    - **Identify Features not present before lending of loan**
+        - After checking the definition of feature present in /data/raw/DataDictionary.xlsx, I have identified the features that were not present before lending loan.
+        - These features have been dropped from the loan dataset.
+        - After droping the features we have 31 features left in the loan dataset.

+    -

 ## ✅ Completed Tasks